betterzhou/DECL/README.md

 ### Datasets:
 The code assumes that the data has been augmented and saved into the data folder.

-For example, the folder of ./PTB/ contains all the raw data, the folder of ./PTB_denoise1/ contains all the denoised data using the denoiser method m1, the folder of ./PTB_noisy1/ contains all the noise-enhanced data corresponding to denoiser method m1, and the folder of ./PTB_Gaussian/ contains all the data induced with Gaussian noise.
+For example, the folder of ./PTB/ contains all the raw data, the folder of ./PTB_denoise1/ contains all the denoised data using the denoiser m1, the folder of ./PTB_noisy1/ contains all the noise-enhanced data corresponding to denoiser m1, and the folder of ./PTB_Gaussian/ contains all the data induced with Gaussian noise.

 The meta information of each time series sample is in the label.csv file.